Jason0214/PersonalWebsite/docs/posts/better-proxy-with-nat-transfer.md

     -j SNAT --to-source $LOCAL_PRIVATE_IP
 ```

+Note that:
-Make the your request send to NAT server set the `dst port` to the listening port of your destination server.
+1. These two rules do not change the `dst port`, make sure to set the listening port of the NAT server the same as the destination server.
-These two rules does not change the `dst port`.

-Also remember to tamper the source IP of the packets.
-Set it to the NAT server's private IP instead of its public IP.
-It could be very common that your rented NAT server is running behind another NAT.
+2. when tampering the source IP of the packets, make it the NAT server's private IP instead of the public.
+It could be very likely that your rented NAT server is also running behind another NAT.

 ## Verify NAT works
 Running `tcptrack` on your NAT server to check the traffic
 ``` bash
 sudo tcptrack -i eth0
 ```
-If the setting is good, you will see two ESTABLISHED connectionss for every incoming TCP connection (exactly a NAT will do).
+If the setting is good, you will see two ESTABLISHED connections for every incoming TCP connection (exactly a NAT will do).

 ## Add firewall rule to allow only specific IPs
 If you are sure that clients will connect to your NAT server from a static IP or subnet.
-You'd better configure it as a fireware rule, so that bandwidth can be saved from transfering random packets in the network.
+You'd better configure it as a firewall rule, so that bandwidth can be saved from transferring random packets in the network.

 ``` bash
 # New chain